domingosneto03/Tokio/OCP/Module 1/Vectors and Strings/Hangman/README.md

 ## To be developed
-- PlayervsComputer mode: computer only chooses the word and player has to discover.
+- Player vs Computer mode: computer only chooses the word and player has to discover.
 Rules and systems to be established
 - Prevention of unknown words of the portuguese or english dictionary.
 - Prevention of swear words.
 - Game interface to substitute the console